 Sustainable Options are Not Gluten Free

-There are several companies making waves in this space.
+Several companies are making waves in this space.
 Biotrem makes biodegradable tableware and utensils made from wheat bran.
 These products biodegrade within 30 days and are also edible.
 The Amazing Pasta Straw makes straws from wheat flour, and Stroodles makes eco-friendly tableware out of durum wheat.

 Wheat is classified as one of the top eight allergens in the U.S., making it strange that companies would be quick to add this allergen to their restaurants.
 I don’t see any manufacturer making straws out of peanuts.
 Touche.

-On top of exposing millions of people to unnecessary gluten and wheat, there seems to be a lot of misinformation on how bad they are for the gluten-free community.
+On top of exposing millions of people to unnecessary gluten and wheat, there seems to be a lot of confusion on whether or not they are safe for the gluten-free community.

-The truth is, gluten doesn’t need to be cooked or heated to cause adverse reactions in people with celiac disease, wheat allergies, or non-celiac wheat sensitivity (gluten intolerance) making it obvious that more education is needed.
+The truth is that gluten doesn’t need to be cooked or heated to cause adverse reactions in people with celiac disease, wheat allergies, or non-celiac wheat sensitivity (gluten intolerance), making it obvious that more education is needed.

 Specifically, they found: